Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Groups together all the jobs that run in the workflow# (optional)jobs: {}

-# List of runner labels for self-hosted runners # (optional) labels: [] # Array of strings
+# List of runner labels for self-hosted runners or GitHub-hosted runner selection # (optional) labels: [] # Array of strings

-# Workflow timeout in minutes.
-Defaults to 15 minutes for agentic workflows.
-Has# sensible defaults and can typically be omitted.# (optional)timeout_minutes: 10
+# Workflow timeout in minutes (GitHub Actions standard field).
+Defaults to 20# minutes for agentic workflows.
+Has sensible defaults and can typically be# omitted.# (optional)timeout-minutes: 1

-# Whether to cancel in-progress workflows in the same concurrency group when a new # one starts # (optional) cancel-in-progress: true
+# Whether to cancel in-progress workflows in the same concurrency group when a new # one starts.
+Default: false (queue new runs).
+Set to true for agentic workflows # where only the latest run matters (e.g., PR analysis that becomes stale when new # commits are pushed). # (optional) cancel-in-progress: true

 # Environment variables for the workflow# (optional)# This field supports multiple formats (oneOf):